 Most audits can be broken down into these areas:

-- Employee Knowledge – OSHA requires that employees understand how to perform their job in a safe manner on a daily basis.
+- Employee Knowledge – OSHA requires employees understand how to perform their job in a safe manner on a daily basis.
 The individual’s required knowledge level varies based on job task, specific duties, and responsibilities.

 - Record and Document Review – Records are a company’s proof regulatory requirements have been met.
 Missing or incomplete documents/records indicate a program is not working as designed.